-You name it, you get it.
-(Well, within reason.)
-But from healthcare benefits and parental leave, to a whole range of lifestyle perks, it’s all on offer.
+But we know it’s not just about salary - you name it, you get it (well, within reason).
+From paid breaks, healthcare benefits and parental leave, to a whole range of lifestyle perks, it’s all on offer.

 You’ll usually work around 25 hours per week, but this can vary from 10-40.
 To help re-charge your batteries, you’ll also get 28 days’ paid holiday.

 Being a Deputy Store Manager is incredibly varied.
 One day, you could be serving customers or receiving deliveries; while the next day you could be taking charge of the whole store.
 So as you can imagine, our Deputy Store Managers are great people to ask about life at Aldi.
 Watch their videos to hear what they have to say.

 Questions such as "What hours are you looking for?" will help us see if you're right for the opportunities we have.
 Once you've submitted your application, our hiring managers will screen your answers.

 This might involve a short video interview followed by a group or individual interview with an Area Manager where you’ll be asked a series of questions and scenarios relating to the job role you have applied for.